davidleejy/wnut21-cotrain/readme.md

 ## Overview

-This repository contains the dataset used in the paper Co-Training for Commit Classification published at WNUT 2021.
+This is the official repository for the paper [Co-Training for Commit Classification published at the Seventh Workshop on Noisy User-generated Text (W-NUT 2021)](https://aclanthology.org/2021.wnut-1.43/).
+This repository contains the dataset used in the paper. `poster.pdf` is our poster.

 The 900Repo dataset is contained in `negative+CC-900repos.csv` and `positive+CC-900repos.csv`.
 These can be used directly to replicate experiments.

-## Construct 900Repo Dataset
+## Constructing 900Repo Dataset

 To replicate the construction of the 900Repo dataset, follow these steps.